Mchockalingam/SME_ReAIgnite_Session_3/01-session-guide.md

 Coding agents are optimised to *produce* code.
 A review harness is optimised to *surface risk* in code.
 These are different objective functions and you should not ask one system to do both.

-The DeepLearning.AI/Qodo lesson demonstrates this concretely: asking Codex to review its own PR surfaced one real correctness bug — a capture endpoint that could still capture a payment in `under_review` status.
+AskCodex to review its own PR surfaced one real correctness bug — a capture endpoint that could still capture a payment in `under_review` status.
 An independent review harness on the identical PR found that same bug **plus** docstring-standard violations and breaking changes for downstream consumers.
 One useful AI comment is not a review.

 Corollary: run a **pre-PR review** locally with your coding agent first, fix what it finds, *then* open the PR for the independent harness and for humans.
 In the demo shown in that lesson the same change went from nine findings to three after a local cleanup pass.
 Human attention is the most expensive resource in the system — do not spend it on things a local agent could have removed.